Skip to content

 Score spending personality across savings rate, impulse control, and emergency preparedness

-Score your spending personality across savings rate, impulse spending, and emergency preparedness.
-Enter impulse monthly spend and income for an instant result.
+Score your spending personality across savings rate, impulse spending tendency, and emergency preparedness in one composite reading.

 What this tool does